virtualritz/nsi-docs/docs/c-api.rst

        const NSIParam_t *params
    )

 This functions sets attributes on a previously node.
-All of the function become attributes of the node.
+All :ref:`optional parameters <CAPI:optionalparameters>` of the function become attributes of the node.
 On a node, this function is used to set the implicitly defined shader parameters.
 Setting an attribute using this function replaces any value previously set by ``NSISetAttribute()`` or ``NSISetAttributeAtTime()``.
-To reset an attribute to its default value, use .
+To reset an attribute to its default value, use :ref:`NSIDeleteAttribute() <CAPI:nsidepeteattribute>`.

 --------------

-: _CAPI:nsisetattributeattime:
+.. _CAPI:nsisetattributeattime:

 .. code-block:: c